Azure-Agst/switchcord/README.md

 ### Build

-To build, clone the repo, cd into ./app and run `npm install`.
+To build, clone the repo, cd into ./app and run `npm install --dev`.
 This will install electron and all dependencies for a development environment.
 You can start the app by running `npm start` while inside the app directory.

 =====